mattcam3r0n/precision/README.md

 # Precision
 Drill writing software for military marching bands.

-This software is under development for the [National Association of Military Marching Bands](HTTP://NAMMB.ORG).
-It will be available via their website when complete.
+This software is an ongoing project for the [National Association of Military Marching Bands](HTTP://NAMMB.ORG).
+It is available to association members at (HTTP://precision.nammb.org).

 ![Precision Screenshot](/public/precision.png?raw=true "Screenshot")